 - Note: All entries are subject to Health Regulations for Livestock Exhibited in MD.
 Exhibitors must comply with all General Rules and Regulations and all Dairy Department Rules and Regulations. - Show Attire: 4-H/FFA exhibitors must wear approved uniforms at all times while in the show ring, as clearly stated in the General Rules and Regulations. - A \$2.00 fee will be assessed for each animal entered.
-Non-refundable fees must be mailed to Baltimore County 4H Fair, INC. Attention: Registration P.O.
+Non-refundable fees must be mailed to Baltimore County 4-H Fair, INC. Attention: Registration P.O.
 Box 1008 Sparks, MD 21152 by June 1st. - All Dairy goats must be registered with the American Dairy Goat Association by July 1st. - 1.
 Leased dairy goats must comply with Dairy General Rules.
-The Sponsor must sign the section on Lessee Compliance in the Lease Agreement and a copy of the signed Lease Agreement that was submitted to the County Office. - a.
+The Sponsor must sign the section on Lessee Compliance in the Lease Agreement.
+A copy of the signed Lease Agreement needs to be submitted to the County Office. - a.
 All goats must have a readable tattoo.
-Any goat not scrapie identified or with a tattoo that is not clearly readable will not be accepted for entry in the Fair.
+Any goat not scrapie identified or with a tattoo that is not clearly readable will not be accepted for entry in the fair.
 Only LaMancha goats will be identified by tattoos in the tail web.
 ADGA Tattoos accepted with appropriate Registration Certificate - 2.
 All goats must be hornless or dehorned. - 3.
 All exhibits must be in place on Tuesday by 9:00pm. - a.
 Animal Exhibitors must have registration and health papers (CVI) available at all times. - 4.
 Classes are divided according to the age of the animal. - 5.
 Fitting and showing classes are divided by age of the exhibitor. - 6.
 Exhibitors are permitted to make two entries per class in Section B, regardless of breed.
 Entries in classes 19110 to 19116 must have been shown individually in a class 19102 to 19109. - 7.
 Exhibitors are permitted to substitute one animal for another in the same class that is already entered to show. - 8.
 All animals must remain on the grounds until the prescribed release time.
 If animals are removed early, the exhibitor will forfeit all premiums and ribbons. - 9.
 Animals are to be kept in their pens or designated areas at all times except for show time.
-Animals should never be walked in other areas of the barns or Fairgrounds.
-This is for the safety of the general public and the animal. - 10.
-Agility Class is open only to animals listed on the presented health form.
-Goats will be required to pass through a series of obstacles led by the exhibitor.
-The class will be judged on the number of obstacles completed coupled with elapsed time. - 11.
-Online entries-be prepared to type Animal Name Sire/Dam Registry
+Animals should never be walked in other areas of the barns or fairgrounds.
+This is for the safety of the general public and the animal.